DynamicsValue/fake-xrm-easy/README.md

 # FakeXrmEasy: The Test Automation Framework for the Power Platform / Dataverse

+This README is intended at contributors and provides info about building / contributing to the project.
+For general guidelines about the usage (how to use etc) there is a [dedicated docs site here](https://dynamicsvalue.github.io/fake-xrm-easy-docs/).

 ## Table of Contents

 [Why should my company use FakeXrmEasy?](#why-should-my-company-use-fakexrmeasy)